avargasv/ContribsGH2-Z/PostZ.md

 the value of the “min-contribs” parameter (within each repository or within the entire organization, depending on the value of the “group-level” parameter).*

-The structure of the problem asked for a solution consisting of three modules: a REST server to implement the endpoint of the service, a REST client to get the necessary data from GitHub, and a processing module to make calls to the REST client and transform the data retrieved from GitHub to the format required by the REST server.
+The structure of the problem asked for a solution composed of three modules: a REST server to implement the endpoint of the service, a REST client to get the necessary data from GitHub, and a processing module to make calls to the REST client and transform the data retrieved from GitHub to the format required by the REST server.